Lung Cancer Tumor

 • Weight loss

-If the lung tumors are blocking major airways, the patient may also suffer repeated bouts of pneumonia, bronchitis, or other similar health problems.
+If lung tumors block major airways, the patient may also suffer from recurring pneumonia, bronchitis, or other similar health problems.

 Diagnosing Lung Cancer Tumors